seyramgabriel/HNG-DevOps-Fetch-Tool/README.md

 Step 3: Run the Installation Script

 The installation script will check for the availability of dependencies and install them if necessary.
 It will also set up the devopsfetch systemd service.
+Ensure you modify path to devopsfetch.sh to reflect the location of the script in devopsfetch.service file before you run install.sh.

 ```
 ./install.sh